 Activity from a standard magnetometer.
 Look for spikes in the experiments that co-incide with magnetometer activity.

 Ambient radio energy is harvested with a rectifying circuit attached to a monopole antenna.
 This circuit functions just like a crystal set radio, and generates a small DC voltage on the output.
 An Arduino is used to convert the analogue reading, which is logged by computer.
-I am curious to see if the ambient RF field can be influenced by space weather.
+I am curious to see if space weather events affect the ambient RF field.